sameernadaf21/aps-portfolio/README.md

 - *Risk Assessment Frameworks*: Evaluates potential risks and their impact on supply chains.
 - *Scenario Planning*: Develops and analyzes different scenarios to prepare for potential disruptions.
 - *Graph Algorithms*:
-  - *Boruvka's Algorithm*: Used for network design and minimizing connection costs.
   - *Ford-Fulkerson Algorithm*: Manages maximum flow problems in supply chains.[code](./codes/15.md)
   - *Union-Find Algorithms*: Helps in clustering and network reliability assessments.[code](./codes/16.md)